 Here is an interesting site that discusses the driver when used as a flyback driver.
 This same site also discusses the driver when used for a ZVS induction heater.

-The ZVS Driver circuit is a Royer-type push-pull oscillator implemented with FETs.
+The ZVS Driver circuit is a Royer-type push-pull oscillator with a resonated primary that is implemented with FETs.
 This type of oscillator can be used to drive the ferrite core of a flyback transformer to generate high voltage.
 It can also drive a high-current air-core "work" coil for an induction heater.

 The high voltage driver was originally touted as an improved way of driving flyback cores.
 Until the introduction of Mazilli's circuit, flybacks were typically driven with a single transistor and a feedback winding or with a push-pull transistor configuration (e.g., using two 2N3055 transistors).

 The operation of the circuit is descibed below, including its drawbacks and improvements.
 The operation also discusses selection of components, an area that is typically not well-covered at most sites.